 When providing public assistance benefits, the State may reasonably rely upon the applicant’s assertions in the application form, despite access to an independent source of information concerning the applicant’s financial condition.
 Maxwell v.
 State of Oregon, No. 18-1286 (B.A.P.
 9th Cir.
 March 27, 2019) (unpublished).

 Antionette Maxwell was employed at Oregon Health and Science University, yet she was still entitled to various public assistance benefits, including SNAP benefits, Temporary Assistance for Needy Families, and Employment Related Day Care Program.
-At some point, the State conducted an investigation into Ms. Maxwell’s income and found that she had failed to list income she had earned as an occasional domestic worker, and that she received in child support payments.
-The State sought to recover the resulting overpayment of benefits in the amount of over $16,000.
-Ms. Maxwell filed for chapter 7 bankruptcy, and the bankruptcy court found the overpayment was nondischargeable under section 523(a)(2)(B) as having been acquired by fraud.
+At some point, the State investigated Ms. Maxwell’s income and found that she had failed to list the income she had earned as an occasional domestic worker and that she received in child support payments.
+The State sought to recover the resulting overpayment of benefits for over $16,000.
+Ms. Maxwell filed for Chapter 7 bankruptcy, and the bankruptcy court found the overpayment was nondischargeable under section 523(a)(2)(B) as having been acquired by fraud.
 [Read more…] about State May Reasonably Rely on Public Assistance Application

 Eleventh Circuit Interprets Section 1328(a)’s “Provided for”